DICOM vs PACS: Benefits and Differences in Medical Imaging

 PACS, on the other hand, serves as the central hub for storing and accessing imaging data.
 It offers functionalities for:

-- Long-term Storage: Secure storage so that images are accessible for years.
+- Long-term Storage: Secure storage that keeps images accessible for years.

 - Centralized Access: Healthcare providers can retrieve imaging data from PACS regardless of their physical location with their credentials.